steview-d/drinks-db/README.md

 I searched on username to ensure drinks from the searched user were returned.
 I searched by ingredient, category, glass type, and difficulty to ensure these also returned results as expected.

+I also discovered that on devices with limited height, when a user searches either by keyword or filter, the results are displayed below the search criteria (and sort options, if previously opened / selected) and this can mean the returned results are initially displayed off the screen.
+For users unfamiliar with the site, they could think nothing was returned.
+To fix this, when results are returned, the page will anchor to the #search-results section.

 #### Add / Edit Drinks - CRUD operations tested: Create, Read, Update & Delete.

 ##### Add A Drink